gazebosim/gz-transport/docs/development/development.rst

 The first thing to do before using a discovery object is to create it.
 The ``Discovery`` class constructor requires a parameter for specifying the UDP port to be used by the discovery sockets and the UUID of the process in which the discovery is running.
-This UUID will be used when announcing local services.
+This UUID will be used when announcing local topic.

 Once a ``Discovery`` object is created it won't discover anything.
 You'll need to call the ``Start()`` function for enabling the discovery.

-Besides discovering services from the outside world, the discovery will announce the services that are offered in the same process that the discovery is running.
+Besides discovering topics from the outside world, the discovery will announce the topics that are offered in the same process that the discovery is running.
-The ``Advertise()`` function will register a local service and announce it over the network.
-The symmetric ``Unadvertise()`` will notify that a service won't be offered anymore.
+The ``Advertise()`` function will register a local topic and announce it over the network.
+The symmetric ``Unadvertise()`` will notify that a topic won't be offered anymore.

 ``Discover()`` is used to learn about a given topic as soon as possible.
 It's important to remark the "as soon as possible" because discovery will eventually learn about all the topics but this might take some time (depending on configuration).
-If a client needs to know about a particular service, ``Discover()`` will trigger a discovery request that will reduce the time needed to discover the information about a service.
+If a client needs to know about a particular topic, ``Discover()`` will trigger a discovery request that will reduce the time needed to discover the information about a topic.

 As you can imagine, exchanging messages over the network can be slow and we cannot block the users waiting for discovery information.
 We don't even know how